What’s your company’s growth strategy?

 This customer doesn’t like going to national chains, and you’re the closest local spot to their home.

-They don’t mind the 10-minute drive each day as long as they are supporting a local business.
+They don’t mind the 10-minute drive daily as long as they support a local business.

-However, a new local coffee shop just opened up, and it’s only 2 minutes away from the customer’s house.
+However, a new local coffee shop just opened up, and it’s only two minutes away from the customer’s house.

-A loyal customer will continue to make the 10 minute drive to your place.
+A loyal customer will continue driving the 10-minute drive to your place.

 See the difference?